 We’re probably both more excited about this than anything we’ve studied so far!

-Any resources we use above and beyond that are only if Sarah is interested, and not anything we do “formally.”
+Any resources we use above and beyond that are only if Ashar is interested, and not anything we do “formally.”

 I should mention that while Life of Fred is described as a Christian series, we are a secular homeschooling family and haven’t had any problems using the fairly few spiritual references we’ve found as talking points about what different people believe, which we like to do anyway.

 Finally, a couple other resources we’re likely to tap, starting with the Dragonbox (Apple/Android) and Dragonbox Elements (Apple/Android) apps.
-Sarah plays these frequently and has taught herself a ton of algebra and geometry!
+Ashar plays these frequently and has taught herself a ton of algebra and geometry!

 “What’s philosophy?” she asked me.